-During 2019, Richard H. Glanton, Anne N. Foreman and Christopher C. Wheeler served on our Compensation Committee.
-None of the members of the Compensation Committee served as an officer or employee of GEO or any of GEO's subsidiaries during fiscal year 2019 or any prior year.
-There were no material transactions between GEO and any of the members of the Compensation Committee during fiscal year 2019.
+During 2018, Richard H. Glanton, Anne N. Foreman and Christopher C. Wheeler served on our Compensation Committee.
+None of the members of the Compensation Committee served as an officer or employee of GEO or any of GEO's subsidiaries during fiscal year 2018 or any prior year.
+There were no material transactions between GEO and any of the members of the Compensation Committee during fiscal year 2018.
 None of our executive officers has served on the Compensation Committee or the board of directors of any company, one of whose executive officers served on our board or our Compensation Committee.

-DELINQUENT SECTION 16(a) REPORTS
+SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE

 Section 16(a) of the Securities Exchange Act of 1934 requires that GEO's directors, executive officers and persons who beneficially own 10% or more of GEO's common stock file with the SEC initial reports of ownership and reports of changes in ownership of our stock and our other equity securities.
-To GEO's knowledge, based solely on a review of the copies of such reports furnished to GEO and written representations that no other reports were required, during the year ended December 31, 2019, all such filing requirements applicable to GEO's directors, executive officers and greater than 10% beneficial owners were complied with except for Mr. Negron, who filed one late report regarding his initial statement of beneficial ownership.
+To GEO's knowledge, based solely on a review of the copies of such reports furnished to GEO and written representations that no other reports were required, during the year ended December 31, 2018, all such filing requirements applicable to GEO's directors, executive officers and greater than 10% beneficial owners were complied with.